-Drive down the watchtower comes the Rinpun Dzong.
-It is a big dzong and like others colorful too.
+Driving down the watchtower, we come across the Rinpung Dzong.
+It is a big dzong and, like others, colorful too.
 The usual four friends, wheel of life, cosmic mandalas can be found on the walls.
-Pictures to speak the rest.

 Entry to the monastery.
 Colors colors everywhere.

 Paintings in the entry way.

 This temple is one of the oldest in Bhutan.